|Freshman||less than 30 semester hours|

 The Bachelor of Applied Arts and Sciences (BAAS) is designed for the student with training in a technical area.
 This degree utilizes education received at technical schools, community colleges, military technical schools, etc. A student must have completed at least 12 semester credit hours (or equivalent) in technical training to be eligible for consideration.
 With appropriate documentation, the technical training may be supplemented with a maximum of 21 semester credit hours for work experience.
 A student must have at least 33 semester credit hours (or equivalent) in the combination of technical training and work experience to be eligible for consideration.
 In all cases, the technical training, work experience (if any), and proposed degree area must be directly related to each other.

-The approved occupational areas for the BAAS degree are: Business, Criminal Justice Administration, Information Technology, and Manufacturing and Industrial Management.
+The approved occupational areas for the BAAS degree are: Agriculture*, Business, Criminal Justice Administration, Information Technology, and Manufacturing and Industrial Management.
 Tarleton does not guarantee the availability of all occupational areas.
 An occupational area is available only if an academic department related to the occupational area is currently sponsoring applicants.